atsushieno/kmmk/README.md

 ### Play MML

 The recorded MML can be compiled as a MIDI sequence and then sent to the target MIDI output device, just like MIDI player does.

+### Combination of all above

+Those features can be powerful when they are combined together.
+For example, you can code some drum patterns as in MML, then play it and send the MIDI seqneunce to your DAW via the kmmk virtual MIDI input.

 ## License